Trackvia/Sauces/README.md

 ## Getting Started

 Please feel free to use and modify the code here to meet your needs.
 All code within this project is contributed from various sources and is provided as is with no warranty, so use at your own risk.
+For more information see our [license](https://github.com/Trackvia/Sauces/blob/master/LICENSE.md).

 ## Contributing